‘Sports Illustrated’ Model Kelsey Merritt Sizzles In Skimpy Red Bikini In New Instagram Clip

 It may feel like winter in New York, but Kelsey Merritt is still in a bikini.

-On Sunday, November 10, the Sports Illustrated Swimsuit model took to her Instagram account to share a short video clip from the set of a photo shoot that had her modeling some skimpy swimwear, which a tag on the post indicated was for Victoria’s Secret.
+On Sunday, November 10, the Sports Illustrated: Swimsuit model took to her Instagram account to share a short video clip from the set of a photo shoot that had her modeling some skimpy swimwear, which a tag on the post indicated was for Victoria’s Secret.
 The look was vastly different from what the 22-year-old would be wearing on the streets of the Big Apple, where, Kelsey noted, winter temperatures had already hit.

 Fortunately, the set was equipped with heaters to warm the model up as she showed off her incredible figure in the itty-bitty swimwear look that sent her fans into an absolute frenzy.